-This 1 week 1 credit (Credit-NoCredit) course is held off-campus at the Adirondack Ecological Center in the Adirondack Mountains of upper New York State during the third week in March (Sunday-Friday March 12-17, 2023).
+This 1 week 1 credit (Credit-NoCredit) course is held off-campus at Camp Huntington in the Adirondack Mountains of upper New York State from Sunday-Friday January 12-17, 2025.
 During the field trip, activities will revolve around a series of field and class explorations in the winter environment investigating a variety of ecological questions/phenomena.
-This course requires a high level of physical exertion (i.e., hiking, snowshoeing) in sometimes extreme environmental conditions.
+This course requires a high level of physical exertion (i.e., hiking, snowshoeing, cross-country skiing) in sometimes extreme environmental conditions.